Professor Emilia Jamroziak

 Dr Mike Spence (2014): 'Record-keeping at Fountains Abbey and the management of Malham in Craven'.

 Dr Audrey Thorstad (2015): 'Living in an Early Tudor Castle: Household, Display, and Space 1485-1542'.
 Audrey is Assistant Professor at the University of North Texas.

 Dr Clarck Drieshen (2017) 'The dissemination and reception of visionary devotional instruction of continental origin in late medieval England'.
-Clarck is working in the Department of Medieval and Early Modern Manuscripts in the British Library, London.
+Clarck is working in the Cambridge University Library Special Collections.

 Research groups and institutes